z3r0c10wn/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

     This configuration will depend of the load balancer service choosen.

-Here is a short configuration guide of a **load balancer** using Nginx:
+Here is a short configuration guide of a **load balancer** using NGINX:

-  1. Install Nginx in the *load balancer instance*:
+  1. Install NGINX in the *load balancer instance*:

       - Download the packages from the `Official Page. <http://nginx.org/en/linux_packages.html>`_
       - Follow the steps related on that guide to install the packages.